LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 ``NewDataSortableGrid`` is a special component defined in NavalPlan, that extends ``Grid`` component adding sorting feature for columns.
 As you can see, ``model`` attribute is set, which means that a method called ``getStretchesFunctionTemplates`` in controller will be called.
-Thise method will have the responsibility to communicate with model layer in order to get the list of ``StretchesFunctionTemplate`` from database.
+This method will have the responsibility to communicate with model layer in order to get the list of ``StretchesFunctionTemplate`` from database.